Garden of the Gods Wilderness: Geology

 During the Carboniferous period (circa 300 million years before the present), local geological conditions laid down a thick bed of gray sandstone in what is now southern Illinois.
 This bed of sandstone was later uplifted, and the Garden of the Gods is part of an uplifted sandstone plateau.
 Unlike much of Illinois, this plateau was never covered by glaciers; the furthest advance of ice sheets during the Illinoian glaciation stopped just north of Garden of the Gods.

 The morphology of Garden of the Gods is much steeper and rockier than in much of Illinois.
 Comparatively dramatic erosion patterns have created hoodoos and other unusual sandstone formations, as well as scenic overlooks such as Buzzards Point from which raptors, scavenger birds, and humans can look out over the Shawnee National Forest.

 Several of the hoodoos have evocative names, including Anvil Rock, Camel Rock, and Table Rock.

-As with other wilderness areas within Shawnee National Forest, the Garden of the Gods Wilderness is made of second-growth forested areas that were used, until the land acquisitions of the 1930s, as agriculture land.
+As with other wilderness areas within Shawnee National Forest, the Garden of the Gods Wilderness is made of second-growth forested areas that were used for farming until the land acquisitions of the 1930s.